 Christmas trees, of course, can also create another natural fire hazard.
 If you’ve purchased a real tree this year, make sure you keep it watered so it doesn’t dry out.
 Keep all open flames, such as candles, away from the branches, and make sure you turn all lights off when you’re not at home.
 Stay safe and enjoy the holidays!

-Holidays are the perfect time to reach out to family and friends, especially those who you may have lost touch with in recent times.
+Holidays are the perfect time to reach out to family and friends, especially those with whom you may have lost touch in recent times.
 With activities, shopping, shows, and opportunities to serve, Anaheim, CA, has everything you need to share good times with a friend or family member.

 We’d love to see your holiday fun!
 If you decorate for the holidays or try out one of the activities above, post a photo on social media, tag us, and use #TisTheSeasonAtAMC.